-Due to the nature of the Mortgage Loans as described herein, it is likely the Mortgage Loans could experience higher rates of delinquencies, defaults and foreclosures than a pool of mortgage loans with clean pay histories.
+Due to the nature of the Mortgage Loans as described herein, it is likely the Mortgage Loans could experience higher rates of delinquencies, defaults and foreclosures than a pool of mortgage loans with clean pay histories (particularly in light of the impact of COVID-19).
 To the extent not otherwise covered by credit enhancement or the Guarantee, such increased delinquencies and losses may result in the reduction of amounts available for payment on the Certificates.